danieltan1517/teh_tarik/phase4/README.md

 condition results in true, the if code block should be executed.
 And if the if condition results in false, the else code block should be executed.

+### Output
+In the previous Phase 3 of the project, you generated the corresponding intermediate code for the given program.
+The generated code will be executed using the provided interpreter.
+You will do the same for Phase 4, except generated code will now need to handle “while loops” and “if statements.”
+One should be able to nest loops inside loops, and nest if statements within if statements.
+A user program should be able to define multiple loops within a program.
+In an if/else statement, if the if condition results in true, the if code block should be executed.
+And if the if condition results in false, the else code block should be executed.

+You should perform one-pass code generation and directly output the generated code.
+There is no need to build or traverse a syntax tree.
+However, you will need to maintain a symbol table during code generation.

+### Error handling
+If a “break” or “continue” is placed outside of a loop, the compiler should treat that as an error.
+“break” and “continue” can only be used inside loops, and therefore any “break” or “continue” statement outside a loop should be treated as an error.
+If an error occurs, do not generate any code, instead, print out an error messsage such as “Error: break statement is outside a loop”.

+**The code generator may halt compilation on the first error message.** If there is a user error in the high-level code, the code generator should not output any code.
+The compiler may optionally catch additional error messages.

 ### Interpreter

 Copy the `interpreter.rs` file and paste it into your project.
 In your main file `main.rs`, do the following: